 Why am I getting an error saying you don't ship to my area when I'm in the USA?

 If you try to order from the “local pickup only” page https://www.herculescandy.com/collections/local-pick-up-only and have the item shipped, you will get an error saying we don’t ship to your area.
 Just remove the item from your cart and your order should go through fine.

 What is real chocolate made of and why is it such a big deal?

-Real chocolate is made from Sugar, Cocoa Butter, Fresh Whole Milk, Chocolate Liquor, Soy Lecithin (an emulsifier) and Vanillin.
-It's a big deal because those are the ingredients that must be in chocolate by FDA regulations in order to be called chocolate.
+Real milk chocolate is made from Sugar, Cocoa Butter, Fresh Whole Milk, Chocolate Liquor, Soy Lecithin (an emulsifier) and Vanillin.
+It's a big deal because those are these ingredients: cocoa butter, milk and chocolate liquor, must be in chocolate by FDA regulations in order to be called milk chocolate.
 Imitation chocolate, on the other hand, substitutes cheaper ingredients for those that make chocolate the real thing.
 Here are the usual substitutions:

 - Chocolate liquor is replaced with cocoa

 - Fresh whole milk is replaced with whey solids

 - Cocoa butter is replaced with palm kernel oil